Man killed using forklift in Queens

 A partial stop work order was issued in September when concrete sitting on plywood collapsed and a worker fell from the eighth to the seventh floor.

-The Buildings Department has issued a violation for failure to safeguard the construction site and continues to investigate the incident.
+The Buildings Department has issued a violation for failure to safeguard the construction site and will take additional enforcement actions once this new investigation is wrapped up.

 ----------